lingchen0331/sentiment-analysis-on-movie-reviews/readme.md

 > A bag of words model is the most straigntforward way to represent text in NLP.
 In this model, a text (such as a sentence or a document) is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.

+> **TF-iDF (Term Frequency–inverse Document Frequency)**
+> Tf-iDF is widely used in the area of information retrieval, which is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.